Origin of Image source: istockphoto.com

 Taiwan is an island located to the west of China.
 The Philippines is located to the south of Taiwan and Japan to the northeast.
 Taiwan has one of the largest economies in the world and attracts tourists from all over with dramatic mountainous terrain, hot springs resorts and lively night markets.

-Visa and immigration procedures in Taiwan
+Visa and Immigration Procedures to Taiwan

 Travelers visiting Taiwan require a visa to enter, whether it is for business purposes or as a tourist.
 However, nationals of all European Union countries, New Zealand, South Korea, US, UK, Canada and Japan are not required to obtain a visa to visit Taiwan if the length of stay is less than 90 days.
 In addition, citizens of Turkey and Macedonia can apply for a visa upon arrival at Taoyuan International Airport.
 For other nationals, you must make sure that your passport is valid for at least six months upon entry.
 They must also hold a confirmed return air ticket or sea ticket and have a non-criminal record.

 Taiwan allows passengers aged 20 or above to bring to 200 individual cigarettes or 500 grams of tobacco.
 Only 1 liter of alcohol is permitted.
 As for valuable items such as jewelry, laptops, and cameras, these must be declared on your air ticket or sea ticket upon arrival.

 ・Local Currency New Taiwan Dollar – up to NT$60,000

 ・Renminbi/ Yuen (currency of People’s Republic of China) - up to 20,000

 Voice of Travelers to Taiwan